Module 1: Tissues I – Epithelial and Connective

 A gland is a structure made up of one or more cells modified to synthesize and secrete chemical substances.
 Most glands consist of groups of epithelial cells, though some cells themselves are considered glands.
 A goblet cell is a unicellular exocrine “gland” interspersed between the columnar or pseudostratified columnar epithelial cells of mucous membranes ((Figure)).
 Goblet cells secrete mucin, which becomes mucous when mixed with water.

 A gland can be classified as an endocrine gland, a ductless gland that releases hormones directly into surrounding tissues and bloodstream (endo- = “inside”), or an exocrine gland whose secretions leave through a duct that opens directly, or indirectly, to a surface (e.g. skin, digestive tract, respiratory tract; exo- = “outside”).
-We will discuss these types of glands more in a lecture video.
+We will discuss these types of glands more in lecture.

 Unlike epithelial tissue, which is composed of cells closely packed with little or no extracellular space in between, connective tissue cells are dispersed among an extracellular matrix (substances in the space around the cells) of ground substance and protein fibers produced by the cells of that connective tissue.
 The ground substance is usually a fluid, but it can also be mineralized and solid, as in bones.